I have practised as a clinical psychologist for thirty five years.

 My preference is to work with the Hakomi method, which is based on mindfulness and somatic awareness.
 These can be tools for exploring parts of ourselves which are just out of reach of our conscious minds.
 This is different from intellectual problem-solving, or just having a conversation with your therapist and recycling familiar thoughts.

 The concept of “the wisdom of the body” is relevant here.
 It is not some fluffy new age notion.
 It rests on modern neuropsychology, and it means bypassing the tangle of limiting neural patterns and opening the door to our true self.

-Medicare rebates apply if you have a referral from either a GP or a psychiatrist.
+Medicare rebates apply if you have a Mental Health Care Plan from either a GP or a psychiatrist.